 We were never going to send our children to public school, not that awful place.
-My husband and I had decided we would homeschool our children, even before our first date.
-My husband had announced, “My children will be homeschooled.”
-This was great with me since I had decided on homeschooling when I first met a homeschooling family as a teenager.
-Those of you who may judge our family now for sending our kids to school, you are probably not thinking anything that I didn’t also think when I’d hear that a Christian was sending their child to that ungodly place we call public school.
+Even before our first date, my husband and I talked about homeschooling our children.
+Brenton announced, “My children will be homeschooled.”
+This was great with me since I wanted to homeschool my children one day.
+Those of you who may judge our family now for sending our kids to school, you are probably not thinking anything that I did not also think when I would hear that a Christian was sending their child to that ungodly place we call public school.
 If there was an award for being a self-righteous, judgmental, homeschooling mom, I would have won first prize.
 I had no grace for families who weren’t homeschooling.
 Surely they hadn’t done everything necessary to make it work.
 I believed every mom could find a way, and if you weren’t homeschooling, then you just hadn’t tried hard enough.

-There’s nothing like finding yourself in a situation like we did which was in many ways humiliating, but also brought other moms and dads our way with their own stories.
+There’s nothing like finding yourself in a situation like we did, which was in many ways humiliating, but also brought other moms and dads our way with their own stories.
 And what I’ve learned is that there are many wonderful Christians in situations where homeschooling wasn’t the answer.
 It simply wasn’t possible.
-I have heard from parents who are single due to divorce or the death of their husband or wife, from parents with a severely ill spouse, and some other situations I won’t go into here.
+I have heard from parents who are single due to divorce or the death of their husband or wife, from parents with a severely ill spouse, and other situations.

 Homeschooling has been a good option for many families

 In the last 25 years the homeschooling movement has grown quite rapidly, especially in Christian circles.
 With the decline of public education, many Christian families have looked for educational alternatives for their children and in many cases homeschooling has been the best option available to them.
-In recent years Christian attitudes towards public education have become quite negative, and rightly so.
+In recent years Christian attitudes towards public education have become more and more negative, and rightly so.
 In some circles, especially my own, Reformed and Calvinistic, some will go so far as to accuse Christian parents of sin if they send their children to public school.
 I’ve been a part of multiple conversations where such a view has been expressed.
-There are parents who find themselves with no other options but public school, who are struggling because of it, especially because they themselves often desire other options, but have none, and on top of it are being judged by their brothers and sisters, which adds to their heartache.
+There are parents who find themselves with no other options but public school, who are struggling because of it, especially because they themselves often desire other options, but have none.
+They are being judged by their brothers and sisters, which adds to their heartache.
 Often those judging don’t know all of the details of the situation one finds themselves in, and may be making assumptions.